Well Being2021-07-29

 [Read: How to Prevent Software Engineers' Burnout?]

-Closing remarks
+Closing Remarks

-💡 Hatica’s work analytics platform identifies imbalance in work allocation, patterns of cognitive overload and a lack of quiet days, and other burnout signals in your engineering teams and provides data-driven visibility for managers to take action.
+💡 Hatica’s work analytics platform identifies imbalances in work allocation, patterns of cognitive overload and a lack of quiet days, and other burnout signals in your engineering teams and provides data-driven visibility for managers to take action.

 Subscribe to Hatica's blog